luyadev/luya/docs/guide/app-menu.md

 ]));
 ```

-To attach the item at right moment you can bootstrap your module and use the {{luya\cms\Menu::EVENT_AFTER_LOAD}} event of the menu component.
-The event observed could be done as configuration or inside a Bootstraping file.
+To attach the item at the right moment you can bootstrap your module and use the {{luya\cms\Menu::EVENT_AFTER_LOAD}} event of the menu component.
+The event observed could be done as configuration or inside a bootstraping file:

 ```php
 use luya\cms\Menu;